Liquid-Prep/Liquid-Prep/README.md

 Copyright 2019-2021 Liquid Prep

-This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details
+Unless otherwise noted, this project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details.